‘General Hospital’ Spoilers: Sonny And Carly Chaos Escalates, Ava Faces Lucy

 General Hospital spoilers for the week of March 27 tease that there are buzzworthy moments on the way for many throughout Port Charles.
-Julian is presumed dead and Alexis is on the verge of falling off the wagon as a result of her grief and Elizabeth and Franco are worried about Jake.
+Julian is presumed dead, and Alexis is on the verge of falling off the wagon as a result of her grief and Elizabeth and Franco are worried about Jake.
 Sonny and Carly are facing a difficult decision regarding their relationship and Ava’s antics regarding Morgan may finally be exposed.
-Anna and Valentin’s dance with one another will be continuing and GH teasers hint that there is a lot of drama set to play out over the course of the next few shows.
+Anna and Valentin’s dance with one another will be continuing, and GH teasers hint that there is a lot of drama set to play out over the course of the next few shows.

 Elizabeth and Franco are growing increasingly concerned about Jake as some hints about his years with Helena begin to surface.
-They have determined that they need to loop Jason into what’s happening and General Hospital spoilers via SheKnows Soaps share that he will be questioning Jake’s wellbeing.
+They have determined that they need to loop Jason into what’s happening and General Hospital spoilers via SheKnows Soaps share that he will be questioning Jake’s well-being.
 It sounds as if this discussion with Jason leads to some heavy-duty thinking on Elizabeth’s part, as she perhaps reconsiders whether having Franco move in with her and her sons is the right next step.

-Lucy is popping up again and GH teasers hint that she will be ready to cause trouble for Ava.
-Lucy has enough on Ava and the situation regarding Morgan’s medication switch to shake things up in a big way and it seems that Lucy is about to get aggressive on this front.
+Lucy is popping up again, and GH teasers hint that she will be ready to cause trouble for Ava.
+Lucy has enough on Ava and the situation regarding Morgan’s medication switch to shake things up in a big way, and it seems that Lucy is about to get aggressive on this front.

-As this all plays out, GH teasers suggest that Scott comes up with a plan that doesn’t work as anticipated and Ava makes a deal and has to give up a lot in order to keep her secret under wraps.
+As this all plays out, GH teasers suggest that Scott comes up with a plan that doesn’t work as anticipated and Ava makes a deal and has to give up a lot to keep her secret under wraps.
 Viewers know that the truth has to come out about this at some point, but will Ava manage to snag a bit of breathing room for a bit?

-Laura will be pushing Sonny for some details and GH teasers point toward this being about Nelle.
+Laura will be pushing Sonny for some details, and GH teasers point toward this being about Nelle.
 There have been hints that Laura may see Nelle’s new position as a nanny for Charlotte as an opportunity to help Lulu and she’ll be trying to learn more about the young woman from Sonny.
 Of course, Sonny will surely be surprised about this latest development and hesitant to necessarily say much to Laura about his issues with Nelle.

-General Hospital spoilers from Soap Central reveal that soon Lulu and Laura will put together a new plan and it sounds as if Lulu may orchestrate an opportunity to develop a friendship with Nelle in order to gain access to Charlotte.
-Will the Spencer women end up crossing some major lines in order to get Charlotte away from Valentin?
+General Hospital spoilers from Soap Central reveal that soon Lulu and Laura will put together a new plan and it sounds as if Lulu may orchestrate an opportunity to develop a friendship with Nelle to gain access to Charlotte.
+Will the Spencer women end up crossing some major lines to get Charlotte away from Valentin?

 As for Carly and Sonny, there is more tension ahead for these two and GH teasers reveal that Carly will be facing an ultimatum, seemingly from Sonny as he pushes for clarity from his estranged wife.
 While fans may not want to believe that “CarSon” is over for good, there has been talk swirling that they may both get involved with other partners soon.
 However, Sonny and Carly do have a way of ending up together again no matter what obstacles they face, and everybody will have to stay tuned to see what comes next.